Benefits of Membership

 - The ‘Crescendo’ award scheme encourages younger ringers to develop their knowledge and skills with Certificates and Badges.

-- The William Hartley Memorial Fund, formed in memory of the founder Chairman of the Society, may be able to assist Member teams wishing to purchase or refurbish handbells by providing interest free financial loans.
+- The William Hartley Memorial Fund, (WHMF) formed in memory of the founder Chairman of the Society, may be able to assist Member teams wishing to purchase or refurbish handbells by providing interest free financial loans.

 - The Vaughan Evans Memorial Fund which gives financial assistance to young ringers wishing to attend National Events.